Skip to main content

 Frequently asked questions

-Visit a Webster banking center or call 1-800-325-2424 to request a POD (Payable on Death) beneficiary designation form.
-You will need the beneficiary's full legal name, date of birth, Social Security number, and relationship.
-During your lifetime, you reserve the right to change beneficiaries, change account types, withdraw funds, or close the account.
+Visit a Webster Bank banking center with government-issued photo ID, or call 1-800-325-2424.
+Request a POD (Payable on Death) beneficiary designation form.
+Provide each beneficiary's full legal name, date of birth, Social Security number, and relationship to you.
+Specify primary and contingent beneficiaries with percentage allocations.
 The most recent beneficiary designation supersedes any prior designation.
+POD accounts pass outside the probate process.

 Contact Webster Bank at 1-800-325-2424 or visit a banking center.
-For POD accounts, named beneficiaries can claim funds by presenting a certified death certificate and government-issued photo ID.
+For POD accounts, named beneficiaries can claim funds by providing a certified death certificate and government-issued photo ID.
 For joint accounts with right of survivorship, the surviving owner retains full access.
-For estate accounts, the executor must provide Letters Testamentary or Letters of Administration from probate court.
+For accounts without POD or joint ownership, a court-appointed executor or administrator must provide Letters Testamentary or Letters of Administration.
+Trust accounts pass to the successor trustee per the trust terms.

-Webster's Fiduciary & Trust Services (Webster Private Bank) can be reached by phone at 1-800-325-2424 for questions throughout the claims process.
+Webster's Customer Service / Estate Claims can be reached by phone at 1-800-325-2424 for questions throughout the claims process.

 If the deceased held multiple Webster accounts, each may require a separate claim or have different documentation requirements.
 The Fiduciary & Trust Services (Webster Private Bank) can confirm which accounts require individual attention and which can be processed together.